GoogleCloudPlatform/eventarc-samples/eventarc-events/EventListGenerator/output/README.md

 # Events supported by Eventarc

-The following is a list of the events supported by Eventarc.
+The following is a list of the event types supported by Eventarc.

 - [Directly from a Google Cloud source](#directly-from-a-google-cloud-source)
 - [Using Cloud Audit Logs](#using-cloud-audit-logs)
 - [Using third-party sources](#using-third-party-sources)

-Note: Since Google Cloud IoT Core is being retired on August 16, 2023, the Cloud IoT events will also be deprecated at that time.
+Note: Google Cloud IoT Core was retired on August 16, 2023, and Cloud IoT events were deprecated at that time.
 Contact your Google Cloud account team for more information.

 ### Directly from a Google Cloud source
 <details><summary>AlloyDB for PostgreSQL</summary>